 Snuffers All our snuffer lids are designed for the peace of mind.
 They will suffocate a fire at the end of the night so you can go to bed without worrying.
 They also double as a lid to keep the outside elements out of your pit.
 They are made using high quality American Made plate steel.
 Steel will oxidize and form an outside layer of rust which will help to protect the internal steel.
 Your snuffer will eventually match the same patina as your fire pit, which goes through the exact same process.
 The oxidation process is a natural process which is controlled by the environment in which it is in.
 Furthermore, it is not a great idea to leave wet ashes in your fire pit.
 Wet ash turns into lye and lye is chemical that reacts with steel.
 Our pits are too thick to worry about, but we do not recommend leaving wet ashes at all in your fire pit ever.
 Our snuffer lids are the next best thing we sell next to our fire pits.

 By using thick gauge steel, we slow the oxidation process down significantly.
 You may choose to paint your snuffer with a high temp paint which will form a bonding layer between the steel and the outside elements, but you may find yourself doing this once a year.
 Otherwise, you can choose to let the natural process occur and simply leave it alone.

-Cooking Grates come sprayed with cooking oil.
-We recommend spraying or brushing your grate before each time you cook on.
+Cooking Grates come unseasoned.
+We recommend spraying or brushing your grate before each time you cook on with cooking oil.
 We also recommend not leaving your grate outside when not using it.
 The more you cook on it the better.
 Keep them seasoned well, out of the elements and they will last.